lostmywookie/fotorama/README.md

 2. Run `npm install` to install all dependencies (including Grunt).
 3. Run `grunt` to grunt this project.

+if you're getting "Warning: spawn ENOENT Use --force to continue." it's probably you don't have sass installed: run sudo gem install sass

 Hack on by running `grunt watch` and editing files in the `src/` subdirectory.

 The built version of Fotorama will be put in the `out/`.